-PACE – This is a nebulous quality, but it is also essential.
+PACE – a nebulous quality, but equally important.

 Many modern critics put it down to the length of sentences.
 Short snappy sentences, thanks perhaps to the digital age and the pace of modern living, are the vogue now.
 However most classical writers were not concerned with the length of their phrases or paragraphs.
 Indeed they were often highly convoluted.
 But this did not mean that they lacked pace.
 One would hardly describe Dickens or Tolstoy as laborious, nor in the theatrical field, Bernard Shaw.
 Yet all constructed lengthy complex phraseology which made the reader work at the meaning.

 I find that the best way to determine whether a passage lacks pace is to read it to myself as if to an audience.
 I then soon get a sense of whether the stuff is ponderous and needs simplfying.
 Another factor is the use of adjectives and adverbs.
 It is a vital piece of advice, yet difficult for novices to comprehend, that wherever possible do NOT use either.
 They invariably lead to cliché, and they are invariably unnecessary.
 See the above John Fowles passage which barely contains any.

 ‘He hurriedly picked up his bag and ran fast to catch the vital train.’
 That has two adverbs and an adjective in it.

 ‘He grabbed his bag and sprinted for his train.’
 That has neither.
 Which has more pace?
 The description is in the verbs, so the adjectives/adverbs are unnecessary.

 Likewise a lack of detail can paradoxically detract from pace.
 Meaning that a simple sentence can be lacking in urgency, whereas the addition of circumstance can transform it.
 To use our example:-